 I tied my laces on the platform and head off along the Hayle Estuary towards St Uny Church, the official start of the St Michael’s Way.

 St Uny Church

 I went through the gate into St Uny churchyard where the grey medieval church hunkers down near the cliff edge and a stark, bare tree, bent with the wind, tells of strong winter gales.

-I sat there quietly for a while watching the white topped sea and the fast moving clouds steaming inland before I headed off under a small arched railway bridge and onto the South West Coast Path.
+I sat there quietly for a while watching the white-topped sea and the fast-moving clouds steaming inland before I head off under a small arched railway bridge and onto the South West Coast Path.

-The South West Coast Path runs between the single track railway to St Ives and a large golf course sheltered by the dunes.
-When the tide’s out you can walk along the beaches, but I stuck to the dunes to enjoy the spring yellows of the hedgerows and shelter from the wind.
+The trail follows The South West Coast Path for 2 miles between the single-track railway to St Ives and a large golf course sheltered by the dunes.
+When the tide’s out you can walk along the beaches, but I stuck to the dunes to enjoy the yellows of the hedgerows and shelter from the wind.
 After 2 miles The St Michael’s Way heads inland and then sharply uphill to Knill’s Steeple.

 “This includes dancing for 15 minutes to the tune of ‘All People That On Earth Do Dwell’ by 10 young girls under the age of 10 and who traditionally have to be the daughters of either fishermen, tinners or seamen.
 The girls are accompanied by 2 widows, the Mayor, the Customs Officer and a Master of Ceremonies.”
 (St Ives Town Council website)